PascalCorpsman/ConfigTD_Data/graphics/textures/MiniTD/Readme.md

 Follow then the [Mapguide](https://github.com/PascalCorpsman/ConfigTD/blob/main/documentation/mapguide.md) step 4 to create the walkable, buildable and "None" areas (do not use the feature walkable and buildable).
 When creating the map background texture step 6 use the following settings:

+  1. Load the "None" image
+  2. Load the "Walkable" image
+  3. Load the "Buildable" image
-  1. \- 4.
-Load the textures you created above, the "Walkable+Buildable" texture can be ignored.
+  4. Load any graphik you want, it will be ignored anyway
   5. To get best results use "Upscale" with 40
   6. and set "Smoothing" to 0
   7. Click "Create texture"